SeeedDocument/ODYSSEY-STM32MP157C/README.md

 /dev/cu.usbmodem14XX where XX will vary depending on which USB port you used (on Mac) /dev/ttyACMX where X will vary depending on which USB port you used  (on Linux)
 ```
 Now follow the steps above to connect to ODYSSEY – STM32MP157C via a serial connection.
-This is usually what we need to do when we first boot up, as you will then set up ODYSSEY – STM32MP157C for Wi-Fi connection and then SSH or VNC connection.
+This is usually what we need to do when we first boot up, as you will then set up ODYSSEY – STM32MP157C for Wi-Fi connection and then SSH connection.

 **Network Settings**